Module Picos_std_structured

 What the above example hopefully demonstrates is that concurrent abstractions like mutexes and condition variables, asynchronous IO libraries, and others can be designed to support cancelation.

 Cancelation is a signaling mechanism that allows structured concurrent abstractions, like the Flock abstraction, to (hopefully) gracefully tear down concurrent fibers in case of errors.
-Indeed, one of the basic ideas behind the Flock abstraction is that in case any fiber forked to the flock raises an unhandled exception, the whole flock will be terminated and the error will raised from the flock, which allows you to understand what went wrong, instead of having to debug a program that mysteriously gets stuck, for example.
+Indeed, one of the basic ideas behind the Flock abstraction is that in case any fiber forked to the flock raises an unhandled exception, the whole flock will be terminated and the error will be raised from the flock, which allows you to understand what went wrong, instead of having to debug a program that mysteriously gets stuck, for example.

 Cancelation can also, with some care, be used as a mechanism to terminate fibers once they are no longer needed.
 However, just like sleep, for example, cancelation is inherently prone to races, i.e. it is difficult to understand the exact point and state at which a fiber gets canceled and it is usually non-deterministic, and therefore cancelation is not recommended for use as a general synchronization or communication mechanism.